scriptfoundry/CompassDemo/README.md

 That works well.
 Now we just need to do the rest of the file.

-#### Now try this:
+### 6. `step6` -- Organizing rules better

+    # Check out the code from git
+    git checkout step6
+    git clean --force

-Did you notice that the change you made to the top nav was also made to the side nav?
+Did you notice in the previous commit that the change you made to the top nav was also made to the side nav?
 That's because the item is identified with the same class name (e.g. `item2`), and in most cases this happens a lot completely by accident.
 Sass provides a really nice way to isolate the changes so that this sort of thing can't happen.

+In this case, we might include the `.item` class inside the `.topnav` class, like this:

+    .topnav {
+        /* .topnav rules */

+        .item {
+            /* .topnav .item rules */
+        }
+    }

-The blocks above can be rewritten like this:
+So the blocks above can be rewritten like this:

 .topnav {
 	height:24px;